ultralytics/ultralytics/docs/dataset/detection.md

 ** Label Format **

-The dataset format used for training YOLO models is as follows:
+The dataset format used for training YOLO detection models is as follows:

 1. One text file per image: Each image in the dataset has a corresponding text file with the same name as the image file and the ".txt" extension.
 2. One row per object: Each row in the text file corresponds to one object instance in the image.